moorepants/DynamicistToolKit/docs/walk.rst

    # depending on the optional keyword arguments.
    data.clean_data()

-   # The followign command returns a Pandas DataFrame of all the measurements
+   # The following command returns a Pandas DataFrame of all the measurements
    # for the time period matching the event.
    perturbed_walking = data.extract_Data(event='walking with perturbation')